sRassmann/YODA/README.md

 Yet, except for obtaining precise label-wise brain metrics like the noise-level of the WM, segmentation (including _FreeSurfer_'s `mri_synthstrip`) can be used just as well.
-The mask is only used to constraint the synthesis ROI and, optionally, for skull-stripping / background masking.
+The mask is only used to constrain the synthesis ROI and, optionally, for skull-stripping / background masking.
-If you want, you can also omit it all together, however, than precious computation time is wasted on translating the background, which is rather bothersome for diffusion sampling (again, not really a need for that ...).
+If you want, you can also omit it altogether, however, then precious computation time is wasted on translating the background, which is rather bothersome for diffusion sampling (again, not really a need for that ...).

 ## Inference